You can customise the fonts used across your platform to better align with your branding. Fonts can be set for both headings and body text.

 Font files in

-In a text editor, paste and edit the provided
+In a text editor, paste the template below and replace the font name and URL (step 2):

 }